Understanding Education Discrimination

 IDEA seeks to provide free public education to every child with special education needs.
 IDEA requires an individualized educational plan to be developed for each child who has a disability.
 Developing the plan is a joint effort between the government, educators, and the parents of the disabled child.
 IDEA, originally enacted in 1975, underwent substantial amendments and changes in 1997 and is enforced by the Office of Special Education Programs of the U.S. Department of Education.

 It appears as though the passage of Section 504 and Title II for students with disabilities, and the passage of IDEA for students needing special education, have had a positive impact on the access of disabled individuals to educational opportunities:

 In a report to Congress in 1997 on the implementation and success of IDEA, it was noted that in 1984, only one-fourth of students with disabilities were served in regular classrooms for at least 80 percent of the school day.
 In the 1994-95, in comparison, 45 percent of students with disabilities were being served in regular education classes.

 Since the enactment of IDEA in 1975, 90 percent fewer developmentally disabled children are living in institutions.

 Age Discrimination Act of 1975

-This federal act prohibits discrimination on the basis of a person's age in educational institutions that receive federal financial grants or assistance.
+This federal act prohibits discrimination on the basis of age in educational institutions that receive federal financial grants or assistance.